josiaskas/libft/README.md

 Verions may change with time on shinsekai branch.

-Some of addition made to the 42 project useful for later projects :
+Addition made to the 42 project for later projects :

 ## PRINTF